 What I’m trying to do here is, that there is A LOT you can do in FEA.
 And when you reach a good level in “any one thing” it will be much easier for you to learn new things.
 It’s like hiking.
 Climbing the first mountain is tough… but then at the top, you can relatively easily go from peak to peak while enjoying awesome views.

 I want to end here, as I have no idea what is further down the road.
 I really hope that one day I will add another step to the list, starting with “amazingly I had the audacity to call myself a specialist back then, which now causes an uncomfortable smile”… we will see.

 Just rest assured, that there is SO MUCH you can do with FEA that is unbelievable – and this is the message I really want to leave you with!
 Sure, at the beginning nothing works and everything is frustrating.
 I’ve been there – I know how this feels.
 But if you stick to your guns, you will get to this wonderful first peak, where you will feel that you have a handle on something.
 And it will be so close to the next peak, and the next one.
 And before you know it, you will be able to do in FEA whatever you wanted to do.
 Just practice a lot, never run away from challenges and endure.
 The rest is a matter of time!

 Thank you for reading!
 I really hope you liked the article.
 It would be super cool if you could tell me what you think in the comments below.

-Also, if you want to learn the most important things about FEA that I learned during my 10 years in the industry, definitely sign up to the free online course I just finished.
+Also, if you want to learn the most important things about FEA that I learned during my 10 years in the industry, definitely sign up for the free online course I just finished.
 Just sing up below – I’m pretty sure you will enjoy it!
 See you around!